-The Class A, Class M and Class B Certificates may not always receive interest based on One-Month LIBOR plus the related margin See "Description of the Certificates-Excess Spread and Overcollateralization Provisions" in this prospectus supplement.
+The Class A, Class M and Class B Certificates may not always receive interest based on One-Month LIBOR plus the related margin

 The Class A, Class M and Class B Certificates may not always receive interest at a rate equal to the lesser of (i) 11.00% per annum and (ii) One-Month LIBOR plus the related margin.
 If the related interest rate cap is less than the lesser of (i) 11.00% per annum and (ii) One-Month LIBOR plus the related margin, the interest rate on the Class A, Class M and Class B Certificates will be reduced to such interest rate cap.
 Thus, the yield to investors in such class will be sensitive both to fluctuations in the level of One-Month LIBOR and to the adverse effects of the application of the related interest rate cap.
 The prepayment or default of mortgage loans with relatively higher net mortgage rates, particularly during a period of increased One-Month LIBOR rates, may result in the related interest rate cap being lower than otherwise would be the case.
 If on any distribution date the application of the interest rate cap results in an interest rate lower than the lesser of (i) 11.00% per annum and (ii) One-Month LIBOR plus the related margin on the Class A, Class M and Class B Certificates during the related interest accrual period, the value of such class of certificates may be temporarily or permanently reduced.